Skip to content

 Involuntary liens are those which you do not choose.
 They are imposed against your will because you have failed to pay a debt.
 These types of liens frequently lead to foreclosure and the loss of your home.

-Everyone must pay annual property taxes.
+• Tax Liens - Everyone must pay annual property taxes.
 If you fail to pay your property taxes, the county can put a tax lien on your property.
-Eventually, they will foreclose and sell your house at auction to the highest bidder.
+Eventually, they will foreclose and sell your house to the highest bidder at auction.
 Typically, they sell foreclosure houses for far less than fair market value.

 The Process of Property Liens in New Mexico